zaunist/k/README.md

   k [command]

 Available Commands:
-  clean       Clean all resource you download completion  Generate the autocompletion script for the specified shell help        Help about any command install     install special kubectl version ls          ls local kubectl version uninstall   Uninstall kubectl version use         use special version kubectl version     The K version
+  clean       Remove files from the package download directory help        Help about any command install     Download and install a version ls          List installed versions uninstall   Uninstall a version of kubectl use         Switch to specified version version     The K version

 Flags: